 Use a microplane grater to zest 2 lemons* into the bowl.
 You need about 1 tablespoon of zest.

 Juice one of the lemons and measure out 1/4 cup lemon juice.
-You might be able to get this amount from 1 large lemon, or you might need 2 lemons.
+You might be able to get this amount from 1 large lemon, or you might need to bust into the second lemon to get all the way to 1/4 cup.

 Add 1/4 cup lemon juice to the butter and sugar mixture and whisk well.

 Add 1 large egg to the bowl.
 (By this time, the melted butter should have cooled slightly.
-If it is still pretty hot, make sure you wait to add the egg so it doesn't curdle.)
+If it is still pretty hot, make sure you wait a few minutes to add the egg, so it doesn't curdle from the heat.)
 Whisk until smooth.

 Add 1 and 1/2 cups all purpose flour that you have spooned and leveled.
 This means you should spoon the flour into the measuring cup and then level off the top.
 Don't stir in the flour yet!